MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 Right now there is no way to switch between "Virtual Production Filming" mode and just looking around the set mode with a keyboard key.
 You have to go to the "VPStudio Comp" item and find the output pass.
 Set the output to "none" if you just want to look around, or "player viewport" to see the composite output.

 # Latest Revisions

+7/17/2020

+This includes some new stuff I added to film the mad scientist lab demo.

+The right hand vive controller can now be used to control some of the demo functions.
+Clicking left or right trackpad will select camera 1 or 2.
+Pulling the trigger moves to the next talent mark.
+Clicking down on the trackpad or pressing B on the keyboard will take s screenshot (this is useful for checking the key, focus...etc if you are working by yourself).

+I've put some materials on things like the floor and the spheres/cones/cubes in the scene.
+This makes it easier to see all the objects.
+The green screen object is now green.

+The talent mark texture now has an arrow showing which way the talent should be facing.

 7/5/2020